-Summer is one of the most commercially significant periods on the Irish marketing calendar.
+Summer is one of the busiest commercially significant periods on the Irish marketing calendar.
 It brings rising consumer confidence, increased spending across hospitality, retail, FMCG, and leisure categories, and a planning window where brands can run high-impact seasonal activity without competing with Christmas or back-to-school noise.

 But summer sales promotions are not automatically effective just because the timing is good.
 The difference between a summer campaign that drives real volume and one that simply burns budget is the quality of planning behind it.
 The right mechanic, the right offer structure, and the right measurement framework matter enormously, and those decisions need to be made well before the season begins.